- 7.67K views

 - Top tips: The cone-shaped summit of Arenal Volcano is infamous for being covered with clouds in the afternoon, head out early for the best views.

 Rio Celeste is one of the only places on the planet you can relish magical, turquoise waters.
-It is created by a natural chemical reaction when waters from two rivers, Rio Buena Vista and Rio Quebrada Agria, filled with sulphur and carbonate collide together at Tenidores.
-The short 6 km hike starting from the entrance to the national park, all the way to Tenidores is ideal for viewing these pristine blue hued waters as you hike through the lush tropical scenery and native wildlife.
+It is created by a natural chemical reaction when waters from two rivers, Rio Buena Vista and Rio Quebrada Agria, filled with sulfur and carbonate collide together at Tenidores.
+The short 6 km hike starting from the entrance to the national park, all the way to Tenidores is ideal for viewing these pristine blue-hued waters as you hike through the lush tropical scenery and native wildlife.
 Hike a little further and you reach the Blue Lagoon where you can really admire the water’s blue hues.

 - Location: Tenorio Volcano National Park in Northwest Costa Rica

 - Best time to visit: December to April during the Costa Rican dry season